 PitchBlack Founder Stephen Green organized the Do.
 Do More.
-Do Better movement in response to Black Lives Matter protests and the rising awareness of systemic racism by white and other non-Black people in Portland.
+Do Better movement in 2020 in response to Black Lives Matter protests and the rising awareness of systemic racism by white and other non-Black people in Portland.
 This tangible pathway will help you to engage in the movement and lead your organization through this work.

 For example, you can start by attending at least one professional networking or hiring event focused on the Black community each quarter.
 Down the line, you can advocate for your company to sponsor and support at least one of these events per quarter.
 As Do.
 Do More.
 Do Better suggests, an important aspect of anti-racism in the workplace is redistributing opportunities and resources.

 Invest your time and money into BIPOC (Black, Indigenous, and People of Color) events and businesses.
 Alongside this work, amplify BIPOC thought leaders in your field on social media and in the community.
 By laying this groundwork for becoming an anti-racist workplace, you will be in a stronger position to hire and retain diverse talent.

 Fighting structural racism in the workplace is an active, ongoing process.
 Commit to the longterm picture, knowing that you may not always say or do the right thing.
 Garcia writes, “Perhaps the most exhausting thing about structural racism is knowing that it is so persistent and so invasive.
 It’s everywhere, so it will take a lot of work to dismantle.
 This work is a marathon, not a sprint, so you have to train accordingly.”

 As your organization undergoes training and updates policies, solicit feedback from your team.
 It’s particularly important that BIPOC staff members feel they have a safe place to share their thoughts.
 This feedback will help your organization progress forward.
 The TIME’S UP Building an Anti-Racist Workplace guide suggests leading with empathy and creating safe spaces for people to share their experiences.